OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 main[1]
 ```

-Execute <code>gdbserver</code> to attach to the suspended app.
+Execute `gdbserver` to attach to the suspended app.
 This will cause the app to be suspended by both the Java VM and the Linux kernel (creating a state of “double-suspension”).

 ```bash